Does Medicare or Medicaid Cover Hospice?

 Grants and donations Some hospice organizations may offer care at no cost or at a reduced rate based on the individual's ability to pay.5 Not all hospice care facilities have the means to provide low- or no-cost service.
 Research local nonprofit and community-funded hospice care.6

-While hospice care is certainly not cheap, Medicare and Medicaid can pay for a large percentage of the costs.
-Even if you or your loved one does not qualify, you still have a few different ways to pay for hospice.
+While hospice care isn’t cheap, Medicare and Medicaid can pay for a large percentage of the costs.
+Even if you or your loved one does not qualify, you have a few different options to pay for hospice care.
 Be sure to consult with your family and an elder care financial planner to find the best funding option for you.

 Citations